rivervaladez/TUBE-RESONATOR/README.md

 ### TUBE-RESONATOR
 Tube resonator project for raspberry pi.
-Finds, through the Alvin Lucier "I am sitting in a room" technique, the resonant frequencies of a given tube.
+Finds, through the Alvin Lucier "I am sitting in a room" technique, the resonant frequencies of a given tube and plays them back through a sound that is convolved with the ambient tone of a given space.

 ### SET UP